-To combat gentrification that commonly occurs around LCV projects, the OUCAE outlined three priority actions:

-- (i) All displaced families should be resettled inside the OUC area; - (ii) A fixed share of the total revenue raised with CEPACs should be invested in affordable housing and slum urbanization (10 percent in 2004, growing to 30 percent in 2018); and - (iii) A portion of land plots inside the OUC area should be dedicated to affordable housing, known as Special Zones of Social Interest (ZEIS) (São Paulo City Hall 2001; 2011; 2018).
+To combat gentrification that commonly occurs around LCV projects, the OUCAE outlined three priority actions: 1) all displaced families should be resettled inside the OUC area; 2) a fixed share of the total revenue raised with CEPACs should be invested in affordable housing and slum urbanization (10 percent in 2004, growing to 30 percent in 2018); and 3) a portion of land plots inside the OUC area are dedicated to affordable housing, known as Special Zones of Social Interest (ZEIS) (São Paulo City Hall 2001; 2011; 2018).
 These efforts have not been enough to prevent the expulsion of low-income families out of the area, however.
-Despite 21 percent of the raised revenue being spent on social housing, at least 8,000 families have been displaced by construction in the area; many of these families have returned only to continue to live in slum-like conditions along the stream (Marilena Fajersztajn, interview; Rolnik et al. 2017).
-As of January 2019, only 778 social housing units had been built, and about 79 percent of the total amount spent on social housing was invested in what are now unfinished projects (São Paulo City Hall-SP Urbanismo 2019a, 2019b, 2019c).
+Despite 21 percent of the raised revenue being spent on social housing, at least 8,000 families have been displaced from construction in the area, many of whom have returned only to continue to live in slum-like conditions along the stream (Fajersztajn, interview, 2019; Rolnik et al. 2017).
+As of January 2019, only 778 social housing units had been built and about 79 percent of the total amount spent on social housing was invested in what are now unfinished projects (São Paulo City Hall - SP Urbanismo 2019).